wenxie18/wenxie18.github.io/_pages/main.md

 <div class="research-focus-section">
   <h3>Current Research Focus</h3>
   <p>
-    Wen's research focuses on contextual advertising and emphasizes the impact of congruence.
-His work spans various substantive areas:
+    Wen's research focuses on contextual advertising and emphasizes the impact of congruence, spanning various substantive areas:
   </p>
   <ul class="research-list">
     <li><strong>Social Media Marketing:</strong> How does exposure to a preceding story influence viewers' engagement with subsequent advertisements on platforms like Instagram or Snapchat?</li>
-    <li><strong>Visual Representation:</strong> How does skin tone alignment between the brand's imagery and the audience affect engagement?</li>
+    <li><strong>Brand Communications:</strong> How does skin tone alignment between the brand's imagery and the audience affect engagement?</li>
     <li><strong>TV Advertising:</strong> How does the surrounding TV program influence viewers' attention to embedded advertisements?</li>
     <li><strong>Online Reviews:</strong> How does identity alignment between the reviewer and the restaurant shape cuisine evaluations?</li>
   </ul>